LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 ## Addition (`ADD`)

 Adds the two operands and writes the result into the first one.

-The first operand can not be a constant.
+- The first operand can not be a constant (immediate)
+- Both operands need to be of same size
+- Only one operand can be memory

 ### Affected Flags